ISO 27001 Certification Leads the Way

 Reap All the Benefits without the Risk

 Cayuse recently announced that the company has received ISO (International Organization for Standardization) 27001 vendor certification for the Cayuse Research Suite.
 ISO 27001 is the strictest international and EU security certification available for cloud computing solutions and demonstrates Cayuse’s commitment to customer information security and data privacy.
-Evisions is the only eRA provider with ISO vendor certification, and that’s significant.
+Cayuse is the only eRA provider with ISO vendor certification, and that’s significant.

 All other eRA cloud providers rely on their data center providers who are hosting those solutions, whether big players like Amazon Web Services (AWS) or the myriad of smaller players available.
-There’s no question that these data center providers go to extensive lengths to protect the data they host, but Evisions knows the market needs more.
+There’s no question that these data center providers go to extensive lengths to protect the data they host, but Cayuse knows the market needs more.

 ISO 27001 vendor certification is based on a company’s information security management system (ISMS) and includes all policies, procedures, plans, processes, practices, roles, responsibilities, resources and structures that are used to protect and preserve information.
 Based on Cayuse’s ISMS, ISO 27001 certification applies to all processes of operating and supporting the Cayuse Research Suite platform, including people, systems and infrastructures in the company’s two office locations, as well as its geographically dispersed datacenters (using data centers on both US coasts provides the timely backups, extra protection and disaster recovery that cloud customers expect).